Part-time Evening Program

 - Wills & Estates - 3 credit hours

 The law school offers a limited number of courses during one seven-week summer session.
 Summer classes meet during the day and in the evenings.
-Students can enroll in up to 8 units per session for full-time students and 6 units per session for part-time students.
+Part-time evening students can enroll in up to 6 credit hours per session.